Code-Institute-Submissions/houseplant-heroes/README.md

 **Promo Content**

 - This section is for promotional purposes, providing the user with immediate information of the features of the site.
 The majority of which cannot be accessed without an account.
-This encourages user to create an account in order to have full access to what the site has to offer.
+This encourages user to create an account in order to have full access to these features.

-- Links are provided for convenient access, making users more likely to create an account.
+- Links are provided for convenient access.

 **Recently Added Carousel**